carolinefriedman/ThePiHost/TESTING.md

 Post-conditions :
     User obtains a copy of game package.
-    After download link is click, user is directed to installation instructions on website.
+    After download link is clicked, user is directed to installation instructions on website.

 2)